 - 2. Early intervention: prompt intervention will be provided and challenged where there is poor behaviour or unexplained absence, to understand the reasons behind their occurrence. - 3.
 Rewarding achievements: positive recognition of individual children or class achievements demonstrating good behaviour or attitude to learning, through acknowledgements in assembly, stickers, certificates, class dojo points and house tokens. - 4.
 Supporting behaviour management with a particular focus on using a restorative approach.
 Staff training across the whole school will ensure a consistent approach and use of language that will promote good behaviour, attitudes and relationships within the whole school community. - 5.
-Identifying underlying causes of behaviour: attachment, attention, anxiety, diet, habit, level of development, uncertainty of expectations, medical needs, effects of medication. - 6.
-Work with parents and external agencies, including behaviour/family support, Jigsaw Therapy Solutions Ltd, school nursing team, educational psychologist, and other healthcare professionals.
+Identifying underlying causes of behaviour: attachment, attention, anxiety, diet, habit, level of development, uncertainty of expectations, medical needs, effects of medication.
+This can be supported through THRIVE assessments on both an individual and class basis. - 6.
+Work with the school's THRIVE licensed practitioners, parents and external agencies, including behaviour/family support, Jigsaw Therapy Solutions Ltd, school nursing team, educational psychologist, and other healthcare professionals.